 Financial exploitation

-Neglect (failure to provide adequate care or supervision)
+Neglect (bedsores, lack of fall protection, failure to provide adequate care or supervision)

-In addition to criminal charges, Arizona’s Adult Protective Services Act allows victims or their families to file civil lawsuits against caregivers and facilities that abuse or neglect vulnerable adults.
+In addition to criminal charges, Arizona’s Adult Protective Services Act allows victims or their families to seek compensation for damages and injuries and file civil lawsuits against caregivers and facilities that abuse or neglect vulnerable adults.
 These civil claims can recover:

 Medical expenses,